Show Filters

 Platform-First Strategy

-“First we’ll implement our enterprise AI platform, then we’ll start innovating.”
+“First, we’ll implement our enterprise AI platform, then we’ll start innovating.”
 Eighteen months later, you have infrastructure but no use cases, no organizational learning, and no proof of value.
 Platforms should enable proven use cases, not precede them.
+Effective enterprise AI implementation builds platforms around validated use cases rather than theoretical requirements, aligning technology investments with a proven AI innovation strategy.

 Pilot Purgatory

 Endless proofs of concept that demonstrate technical feasibility but never reach production.
-Without clear progression criteria and decision gates, pilots become performative, acting as activity that looks like progress but delivers no business value.
+Without clear progression criteria and decision gates, pilots become performative, serving as activities that look like progress but deliver no business value.
 You need explicit advancement or termination decisions.
+A structured AI governance framework provides the criteria for progressing experiments to production or terminating them decisively.

 Innovation Theater